DSpace/RestContract/vocabularies.md

 ```

 ## Single Vocabulary

 **/api/submission/vocabularies/<:vocabulary-name>**

 Provide detailed information about a specific controlled vocabulary.
-The JSON response document is as follow
+The JSON response document is as follows:

 ```json
 {
   "id": "srsc",